coder/coder/docs/admin/templates/creating-templates.md

 ### CLI

-First, ensure you are logged in to the control plane
+First, ensure you are logged in to the control plane as a user with permissions to read and write permissions.

 ```console
 coder login